dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 ## Reflection Paragraph

 The easiest topology to set up for a small business is the star topology because it requires only one central switch and simple point-to-point connections, making it straightforward to install and maintain.
 The most reliable topology when a single connection fails is the mesh topology since it provides multiple paths for data, allowing communication to continue even if one link goes down.
 The most expensive topology to implement is also the mesh topology due to the large number of cables and connections needed to link every device to multiple others.
-I believe my school most likely uses a hybrid topology because large organizations typically combine multiple star networks or other configurations to support different buildings, departments, and floors while maintaining speed and reliability.
+Charlotte Latin school most likely uses a hybrid topology because large organizations typically combine multiple star networks or other configurations to support different buildings, departments, and floors while maintaining speed and reliability.
 The physical layout of a topology affects network performance because shorter, more direct paths reduce congestion and improve speed, while redundant layouts improve reliability by ensuring that data can still travel even if a cable or device fails.
 Overall, the topology chosen has a major impact on cost, speed, scalability, and reliability in any network environment.

 # Lesson 3 - Cable Constructing and Testing